katiektea/100-days-of-code/log.md

 This week was a bit rocky.
 Although that is no excuse to stop coding.
 I think sometimes there can be a bypass between coding and learning.
 I've been busy wiht learning a lot of theoretical concepts this week.
 I am under a traineeship with Upskilled in Programming at the moment.
 So I have been doing some progrmming assignments with them.
 Doing my best to squeeze in some JS projects and JS revision.

+Learned about package JSON:
+Package.json is the recipe needed for a specific package or library.
+Go in and install Metadata about an application or a package e.g name, version

+--save = flag to install packages

+Route Parameters:
+Routing or router in web development is a mechanism where HTTP requests are routed to the code that handles them.
+To put simply, in the Router you determine what should happen when a user visits a certain page.

+Route orders:
+the importance of route orders - So we determine the router and it will determine what happens when user visits the page

 ### Day 32: Friday June 12, 2020 ###

 I have been doing some assignments from my training course with Upskilled so coding has taken the back seat this week.
 However, as a developer, I believe it's good to cultivate that coding habit daily.
 So today I decided to reset and code again.